 1946 - Congress passed the National Mental Health Act.
 It created the National Institute of Mental Health in 1949.
 The Institute researched ways to treat mental health in the community.

 1954 - The Food and Drug Administration approved Thorazine, known generically as chlorpromazine, to treat psychotic episodes.
 The only other treatments available at the time were electroshock therapy and lobotomies.
 There were only 7,000 psychiatrists, 13,500 psychologists, and 20,000 social workers in the entire country.

 1961 - The commission published its findings in Action for Mental Health.
 It recommended that community health centers be set up to treat those with less severe mental illnesses.
-The American Psychological Association’s paper, “Recognition and Prevention of Major Mental and Substance Use Disorders,” said the commission’s research estimated that 20 percent of the population suffered from some form of mental illness and distress.
-It focused on treating these disorders to prevent them from becoming more severe.
+The American Psychological Association’s paper, “Recognition and Prevention of Major Mental and Substance Use Disorders,” said the commission’s research estimated that 20% of the population suffered from some form of mental illness and distress.

 1963 - President John F. Kennedy signed the Community Mental Health Centers Construction Act.
 It provided federal funding to create community-based mental health facilities.
 They would provide prevention, early treatment, and ongoing care.
-The goal was to build one for every 125,000 to 250,000 people.
-That many centers would allow patients to remain close to their families and be integrated into society.
-But it ignored statistics that showed 75 percent of those in hospitals had no families.
+The goal was to build between 1,500 and 2,5000 centers.
+That would allow patients to remain close to their families and be integrated into society.
+Many of those in hospitals had no families.

 1965 - President Lyndon B. Johnson signed the Social Security Amendments of 1965.
 It created Medicaid to fund health care for low-income families.
 It did not pay for care in mental hospitals.
 As a result, states transferred those patients into nursing homes and hospitals to receive federal funding.